fuse-box/fuse-box-aurelia-loader/README.md

 //})

 // TIP: If you are having issues check console for FuseBox.import("process").env to make sure it set
+// See "autoLoadAureliaLoaders" in next code block in injecting during bundle

 // The next 2 import statements can be replaced by plugin in your fuse build setup